Garfield: System Support for Byzantine Machine Learning: Performance Evaluation

 \subsection{Throughput}

-We show here the computation and communication costs of Byzantine resilience.
-First, we quantify the overhead of employing \system{} compared to other baselines by measuring the throughput while training several models.
-Then, we analyze the scalability of \system{} with a different number of workers, Byzantine workers, and Byzantine servers.
-In this section and without loss of generality, we use ResNet-50 as our model.
-We do not employ any attack nor Byzantine behavior in these experiments as we want to quantify the overhead of \system{} in a normal, optimistic environment.
-Thus, we denote here the number of \emph{declared} Byzantine nodes with the number of Byzantine nodes (or $f_w$ and $f_{ps}$).
+We show here the computation and the communication costs of Byzantine resilience.
+First, we quantify the overhead of employing \system{}--based applications compared to the other baselines by measuring the throughput while training several models.
+Then, we analyze the scalability of such applications with a different number of workers, Byzantine workers, and Byzantine servers.
+In this section and without loss of generality, we use ResNet-50 as our model (unless otherwise stated).
+We do not employ any attack nor Byzantine behavior in these experiments as we want to quantify the overhead of Byzantine resilience in a normal, optimistic environment.
+Thus, we denote here the number of \emph{declared} Byzantine nodes with the number of Byzantine nodes (i.e.,\ $f_w$ and $f_{ps}$).

-\paragraph{Model dimension.} Figure~\ref{fig:overhead-tf} depicts the cost of Byzantine resilience in terms of throughput.
-The throughput of the fault-tolerant systems is normalized to the vanilla baseline throughput in each case.
-Thus, the y-axis represents the slowdown that each of the fault-tolerant systems induces compared to the vanilla baseline deployment.
-The cost of crash tolerance ranges from $1.4\%$ to $161\%$, that of AggregaThor ranges from $1\%$ to $141\%$, and that of \system{} ranges from $43\%$ to $187\%$ compared to the vanilla deployment.
-More interestingly, the \system{} overhead ranges from $6\%$ to $27\%$ compared to the crash-tolerant deployment and from $5\%$ to $43\%$ compared to AggregaThor.
+\paragraph{Model dimension} Figure~\ref{fig:overhead-tf} depicts the cost of Byzantine resilience in terms of throughput.
+The throughput of the fault--tolerant systems is normalized to the vanilla baseline throughput in each case.
+Thus, the y-axis represents the slowdown that each of the fault--tolerant systems induces compared to the vanilla baseline.
+The overhead of crash tolerance ranges from $83\%$ to $537\%$ ($7\%$--$286\%$), that of \textit{SSMW} ranges from $69\%$ to $492\%$ ($5\%$--$219\%$), that of \byzsgd{} ranges from $88\%$ to $544\%$ ($14\%$--$292\%$), and that of \learn{} ranges from $161\%$ to $1135\%$ ($24\%$--$429\%$) compared to the vanilla deployments on CPUs (and GPUs).
+More interestingly, compared to the crash--tolerant deployment, \byzsgd{} overhead ranges from $1\%$ to $42\%$ ($0.1\%$--$22\%$) and \learn{} overhead ranges from $41\%$ to $154\%$ ($16\%$--$61\%$).
+It is evident that CPU--based deployments show higher slowdowns than that of the GPU--based ones.
+We root that to two reasons: (1)~we test with more machines in the first case, inducing higher communication overhead, and (2)~GARs overhead is bigger with CPUs than with GPUs.